 Growing Marijuana Outdoors: The Beginner’s Guide

-Just to be clear, growing your own cannabis is a time-consuming process, but is also an extremely rewarding one.
+Just to be clear, growing cannabis is a time-consuming process.
+However, it is also an extremely rewarding one.
 This is a guide for a first-time grower who wants to grow quality cannabis without breaking the bank.
-If this is your first outdoor grow and you miss a single step, you won’t be happy with the outcome.
+If this is your first outdoor grow, and you miss a single step, then you may end up with a disappointing yield.

 It is also an outdoor growing guide designed for small-scale cultivation.
 It is crucial that you check your state’s laws before proceeding.
-For example, weed is legal for recreational use in Colorado, and you can grow marijuana plants as long as you’re aged 21 or over.
+For example, weed is legal for recreational use in Colorado.
+You can grow marijuana plants as long as you’re aged 21 or over.

 However, all marijuana growing areas must be enclosed, locked, and they can’t be viewed from the outside.
 In other words, it is tricky to grow cannabis outside and meet all state laws.